 HPD now has a portal (the DTR Portal) where you can securely upload your documents.
 If you have questions, please review the portal instructions before calling Client Services for support.

 HPD now accepts digital signatures.

-It may be difficult to print and scan documents at this time.
-As an accommodation, HPD will accept your digital signature.
-This means that you may either:
+It may be difficult for you to print and scan documents at this time.
+As an accommodation, we will accept your digital signature on HPD documents (except program applications).
+This means that you may:

 Move requests may be impacted due to New York City and State guidance on social distancing.

-HPD continues to process requests to “port,” or move, outside of New York City; however, this process may be impacted by the receiving Public Housing Agency’s policies and ability to operate during this crisis
+We are also continuing to process requests to “port,” or move, outside of New York City.
+However, your port may be impacted by the receiving Public Housing Agency’s policies and ability to operate during this crisis.

 For more information regarding the Violence Against Women Act (VAWA) Accommodations, please visit Section 8 rights and responsibilities.